Program Director: Shahla Wunderlich, PhD, RD, FACN

 The Montclair State University Dietetic Internship Program is dedicated to preparing graduates for excellence in dietetics practice and dynamic professional involvement in the field.
 Students will be prepared for entry-level positions in dietetics through both classroom education and supervised field experiences.
 The program provides education in all areas of dietetics with a nutrition therapy emphasis so as to achieve the Accreditation Council for Education in Nutrition and Dietetics requirements for program accreditation.
 Through an understanding of the standards of practice and development of skills, students can successfully pass the registration examination and apply their knowledge to careers in clinical nutrition, food service and program management.

-- The program will provide a learning environment to foster the knowledge and skills necessary to pass the RD exam.
+Goal #1: The program will provide a learning environoment to foster the knowledge and skills necessary to pass the RD exam.

-- 100% of all surveyed work supervisors will provide an overall rating of "adequately prepared" regarding graduate practice abilities within 9 months of graduation.
+- 100% of all surveyed work supervisors will provide an overall rating of “adequately prepared” regarding graduate practice abilities within 9 months of graduation (measured 9 months after graduation).

-- 100% of all surveyed graduates will provide an overall rating of "adequately prepared" regarding their practice abilities within 9 months of graduation.
+- 100% of all surveyed graduates will provide an overall rating of “adequately prepared” regarding their practice abilities within 9 months of graduation (measured 9 months after graduation).

-- Over a 5-year period, at least 70% of DI graduates who sought employment in dietetics will be employed within three months of program completion.
+- Over a 5-year period, at least 80% of DI graduates who sought employment in dietetics will be employed within twelve months of program completion (measured 1 year after graduation).

 - Satisfactory completion of a minimum of 1200 hours of supervised practice with an average grade of "3" or "Good".